TL;DR

 Why has media coverage of the Heart Health Score increased?

-Is this surge temporary or lasting?
+Is this surge expected to continue?

 Source: gdelt